shwcl/main-repository/projects/JSON_to_PostgreSQL-ETL/readme.txt

-Please refer to project_brief.doc for information on the project.
+Please refer to project_brief.docx for information on the project.